 From I-5 South, take exit 165A toward James Street.
 From right lane, merge onto 6th Avenue.
 Turn right on Columbia Street.
 Turn right on 1st Avenue.
 Turn left on Madison Street.
 Turn right onto Alaskan Way.
 Pier 62 is on the left adjacent to Pine Street.

 Pier 62 is a place where all are welcome to enjoy the water, the views, and community.
+A public park owned by the City of Seattle, the rules at Waterfront Park are consistent with other public space in Seattle.

 The following activities are not allowed: